barn2plugins/document-library-lite/readme.txt

 == Changelog ==

+= 1.0.3 =
+Release date 17 October 2022

+ * Fix: The 'Documents' wp-admin sidebar menu would not be open when editing a category.
+ * Dev: Updated Barn2 libraries and dependencies.
+ * Dev: Tested up to WordPress 6.0.2.

 = 1.0.2 =
 Release date 9 May 2022

  * Dev: Increased minimum rerquired WordPress version to 5.2.
  * Dev: Updated Barn2 libraries and dependencies.
  * Dev: Tested up to WordPress 6.0.1.

-= 1.0.1 =
-Release date 9 May 2022

- * Dev: Updated Barn2 libraries and dependencies.
- * Dev: Tested up to WordPress 5.9.3.

-= 1.0 =
-Release date 5 April 2022

- * Initial release.

 See changelog.txt for more details.